Designing & Structuring LMS Modules: Supporting Universal Design for Learning

 Assessment and Feedback

-- Consider timing and balance when planning your assessment schedule.
-Also consider the timing of assessment submissions across the programme of which your module is a part.
+- Consider timing and balance: consider the timing of assessment submissions across the programme of which your module is a part.
 Avoid clashes and overload for students.

-- Provide tools and information on academic integrity: for example, link to the Library's guides and resources for students.
+- Provide guidance on academic integrity: for example, link to the Library's guides and resources for students.

-- Ensure that students know how to submit their assignments and receive feedback online.
-Clarify any technical requirements for submissions in your Module Assessment learning topic.
+- Ensure that students know how to submit their assessments and receive feedback online.
+Clarify any technical requirements for submissions.

 - Make use of the feedback and annotation features available in Blackboard and Turnitin assignments where possible to provide richer feedback for students.

 - Provide a reading/resource list with links to core and optional texts and online content.
-For example, consider using MyReadingList (supported by the Library) which is available to add to your Blackboard module (example screenshot).
+For example, consider adding MyReadingList (available via the Library) to your module (example screenshot).

 References